-ENGINE SPARK PLUG
+ENGINE SPARK PLUGS

-Clean engine spark plug and set gap to 0.030 inch (0.76mm) every 100 hours of operation (Figure 13).
+Clean engine spark plugs and reset gap to 0.030 inch (0.8mm) every 100 hours of operation (Figure 12).
 Clean by scraping or wire brushing and washing with commercial solvent.
-DO NOT BLAST CLEAN SPARK PLUG.
+DO NOT BLAST CLEAN SPARK PLUGS.

-CAUTION: Sparking can occur if wire terminal does not fit firmly on spark plug terminal end.
-If necessary, reform wire terminal to obtain a tight fit.
+CAUTION: Sparking can occur if wire terminals do not fit firmly over spark plug terminal ends.
+If necessary, reform wire terminals to obtain a tight fit.